jonagnew/ESPHome_Thermostat/README.md

 In this implementation, we're getting our default temperature reading from Home Assistant, and we've added a local DHT22 temperature/humidity sensor as a fallback when the Home Assistant server is unavailable.

 This version adds interlocking logic for the relay outputs to prevent undesired conditions, such as running heating/cooling simultaneously or without also running the fan.
-I've also added a BYPASS mode to pass control to the existing wall-mount thermostat, when wired correctly.
+I've also added a BYPASS mode to pass control to the existing wall-mount thermostat, when wired correctly (see below.)

 #  Components
 The target board: